 What Doesn't Work

-What you'll notice is that Morningstar top-ranked funds underperform while having a high correlation (Cor=98%) to the average Growth fund.
+What you'll notice is that Morningstar top-ranked funds under perform while having a high correlation (Cor=98%) to the average Growth fund.
 Every Morningstar ranking repeats this pattern until December 1997, at which point, Morningstar dramatically changed their ranking system.
 (More on the change a couple of paragraphs down).

-The R chart (Relative Strength) shows:
+The Lower R chart (Relative Strength) shows:

 • Pre-publication: The red 5-Star fund line hugely outperformed the Growth Average.
 The lines of the R chart go up indicating the red line of the T Chart is outperforming the green line.